bbcmicrobit/micropython/docs/neopixel.rst

 .. py:module:: neopixel

-The ``neopixel`` module lets you use Neopixel (WS2812) individually addressable RGB LED strips with the Microbit.
+The ``neopixel`` module lets you use NeoPixel (WS2812) individually addressable RGB LED strips with the micro:bit.
 Note to use the ``neopixel`` module, you need to import it separately with::

     import neopixel

 .. note::

-    From our tests, the Microbit Neopixel module can drive up to around 256 Neopixels.
+    From our tests, the Microbit NeoPixel module can drive up to around 256 NeoPixels.
 Anything above that and you may experience weird bugs and issues.
+As the micro:bit can only supply 90mA to external devices, larger numbers of NeoPixels require an external power supply with common ground.

+    NeoPixels are designed to work at 5V, but luckily they still function using the 3V supply of the BBC micro:bit.
+Please note that the micro:bit edge connector should not be connected to anything supplying 5V.

 NeoPixels are fun strips of multi-coloured programmable LEDs.
 This module